Xenoneqq/OperatingSystems/README.md

 - ``make clean`` - used to remove binary files (compiled programs, result files, generated data)

 ### 📂 File Hierarchy
 Program directories are organized into classes, each focusing on a specific topic related to operating systems.
 The directories are named ``lab`` followed by a number that corresponds to the class they were created for.
+The programs are split into two directories:

+#### exercises
+- contains simple programs that explain different operations that are possible in c

+#### solutions
+- contains soultions for each class exercise